Toaster914/Rockpaperplussizzors/README.txt

 run "python3 RPS.py" in the folder to run it.

-im not a good writer so heres some ascii art.it has most likely downloaded to your downloads folder. run: cd Downloads/ then run: cd [folder name here] finnaly, run: python3 rockpaperizzors.py
+im not a good writer so heres some ascii art.